Authored by the expert who managed and guided the team behind the Chile Property Pack

 Can I legally rent out property on my visa in Chile right now?

-You do not need to live in Chile to rent out your property, and many foreign owners manage their rentals from abroad by hiring a local property manager to handle tenants and maintenance.
+You do not need to live in Chile to rent out a Chile property, but a non-resident owner should use a local representative, agent or accountant to handle payments, filings and practical management.

 We cover everything there is to know about buying and renting out in Chile here.